UnQOfficial/void/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within the Void AI Code Editor Installer, please send an email to maheshtechnicals@example.com.
+If you discover a security vulnerability within the Void AI Code Editor for Android, please send an email to maheshtechnicals@example.com.
 All security vulnerabilities will be promptly addressed.

 Please include the following information in your report: